vishalisairam/ABM_CashTransfer/README.md

 # Differential Cash Transfers

-An agent based simulation showing the aggregate effect on wealth and income due to multiple differenial conditional transfers.
-Modified from Sugarscape models.
+An Agent Based Simulation showing effect of multiple conditional cash transfers on income and wealth.
+Using Netlogo and built from the Sugarscape models.